Arca (musician): 2017–2024: Arca and Kick series

 On 19 February 2020, Arca released a 62-minute single named "@@@@@" along with an audiovisual directed by Frederik Heyman.
 The track was released on XL Recordings on 21 February.
 Along with the single, 13 international tour dates were announced for Spring 2020.
 Her fourth album Kick I, featuring Björk, Rosalía, Shygirl and Sophie, was announced on 8 March 2020 as part of an anthology and released on 26 June 2020; for this album Arca was nominated to the Grammys 2021.
 On 2 April, Arca had a 6 hour long twitch stream with a DJ mix named "^^^^^ (Circumflex)", which later premiered on NTS radio on 2 May.
 In July 2020, it was announced that a reissue of &&&&& would be released and the track "Knot" was released as the lead single.
 The mixtape was reissued to celebrate the anniversary of Berlin based experimental label PAN.
 In September 2021, Arca's remix of "Rain on Me" by Lady Gaga and Ariana Grande, which samples the songs "Time" and "Mequetrefe" from Kick I, was released as part of Gaga's remix album Dawn of Chromatica.

 On 24 June 2021, Arca showcased a seven track extended play (EP) named "Issued by Bottega", and was only available on Bottega Veneta 2021 Digital Journal.
-The follow-up albums to Kick I, titled Kick II, Kick III and Kick IIII, were originally scheduled to be released on 3 December 3 2021.
+The follow-up albums to Kick I, titled Kick II, Kick III and Kick IIII, were originally scheduled to be released on December 3, 2021.
 However, starting with Kick II on 30 November, albums were released in sequence within that week.
 A fifth instalment, Kick IIIII, was released "as a surprise" on 3 December.
 Arca co-produced the track "Tears in the Club" by FKA Twigs featuring Canadian singer the Weeknd, which was released later that month as the lead single for FKA Twigs' mixtape Caprisongs.
 Arca also produced the track "Thank You Song" by FKA Twigs, the closing track from the same mixtape.

 Arca appears briefly in a video interlude during Beyoncé's Renaissance World Tour.
 On 8 June 2023, she made a surprise appearance opening for Beyoncé at her Barcelona show.
 In 2023, she supported Madonna's Celebration Tour.

 In September 2024, Arca teamed up with the Dominican rapper Tokischa to release the one-off single "Chama".
 In November 2024, Arca produced a remix of "Aquamarine" by Addison Rae titled "Arcamarine".
 The remix was released alongside a music video.
 The pair performed the song live at Ghersi's Coachella 2025 set.
 Following this remix, Arca also collaborated with Hikaru Utada on a remix of their song "Electricity".

-In 2025, Arca also announced a new mixtape titled XXXXX, preceded by the double single "Puta/Sola".